realabdulkhaliq/Microsoft-Azure-AI-Fundamentals/Machine_Learning.md

 Azure Machine Learning designer: a graphical interface enabling no-code development of machine learning solutions.
 Data metric visualization: analyze and optimize your experiments with visualization.
 Notebooks: write and run your own code in managed Jupyter Notebook servers that are directly integrated in the studio.

+Computer Vision is an area of AI that deals with visual processing.
+Let's explore some of the possibilities that computer vision brings.

+The Seeing AI app is a great example of the power of computer vision.
+Designed for the blind and low vision community, the Seeing AI app harnesses the power of AI to open up the visual world and describe nearby people, text and objects.